Accountant job aid

 2.1.
 Have you recorded all bank transactions?

-To keep the data between the bank and ERPLY Books up to date and consistent with each other, it is important to make bank operations on a daily basis and follow their accuracy.
+To keep the data between the bank and ERPLY Books up to date and consistent with each other, it is important for accountant to make bank operations on a daily basis and follow their accuracy.

 2.1.1.
 Have You done the bank import?
 Have You worked through the bank statement?

 If your company has warehouse(s), then you have to do bank import every day and ensure that the invoices get connected with billings.
-It is the most important task in that kind of company’s accountancy.
+It is the most important task for accountant in that kind of company’s accountancy.

 To perform bank import you have to download the bank statement .csv file, import it into ERPLY Books (type ‘Bank Import’ into the main page search box or select Purchases & Expenses → Bank Import), and process the results.
 To learn more about bank import, see the User Manual chapters 6.4.-6.4.3. and this introduction video from 10:47.